-As already said, I claim that the biggest problem of social interactions of Western society – including most of its alternative subcultures – is the mix-up of sex and love.
-I have already described how this confusion can be resolved in practise by a precise use of differentiating language.
+As already said, I claim that the biggest problem of social interactions of Eurocentric/Western society – including most of its alternative subcultures – is the confusion of sex and love.
+I have also already described how this confusion can be resolved in practise by a precise use of differentiating language.
 Next I will look at the system which intentionally maintains, promotes and uses this confusion: the patriarchy.

 Patriarchy is defined in Wikipedia as follows:

 I complement this definition with a bit of background information: The social roles of “woman” and “man” are instilled into all individuals who grow up in patriarchal societies from birth.
 Every role contains certain behavioural patterns concerning gender identity and sexual attraction.
-As children learn mainly by example and imitation, not only their parents, but the entire environment of a child (relatives, neighbours, education system, popular culture, advertisements, consumer behaviour, etc.) influence their social role.
-The behavioural patterns learnt emerge when their sexuality awakens – and subconsciously influence the thoughts, attitudes and activities of all adult individuals.
+As children learn mainly by example and imitation, not only of their parents, but the entire environment of a child (relatives, neighbours, education system, the economy, advertisements of all kinds, consumer behaviour, popular culture, media, etc.) influences their social role.
+The behavioural patterns learnt emerge when their sexuality awakens – and unconsciously influence the thoughts, attitudes and activities of all adult individuals.

 - Women do not want sex, only love.